dgumenyuk/Web_scrapper/README.md

 **WEBSCRAPPER.py script**
 Before launching the script you may need to install colorama.
 Do this with such command: pip install colorama.
 Use the command = python3 WEBSCRAPER.py to run the script.
-Enter your url as an input address
+Enter your the url for the website to test.